Paranoidal97/Imgur-react-photoblog/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The application written in react.js is based on imgur api.
-It has features such as creating albums, publishing albums, adding and removing albums, photos and selecting a photo of the main album.
+The application written in react.js is based on imgur api.It has features such as creating and publishing albums, adding and removing albums or photos and selecting a picture of the main album.
 The whole is protected by Auth0.
 The project also has implemented the possibility of sending emails via email.js.

 ### Built With